-(Other continental or worldwide networks, please contact us)
+(Other continental or worldwide interested networks, please contact us)

 Please forward to everybody you know active in the domain.